GediminasMasaitis/CcrlExtensions/README.md

-# TLCV extensions
+# CCRL extensions

 The extensions consist of 2 parts:

-- A .js script that modifies TLCV files to query one or more kibitzers and showing/printing their evaluations.
+- A .js script that modifies CCRL live viewer files to query one or more kibitzers and showing/printing their evaluations.
 - A .NET backend capable of running those kibitzers locally in the background.

-Only one TLCV tab can be open at a time in the browser for these extensions to work.
+Only one CCRL live viewer tab can be open at a time in the browser for these extensions to work.

 This is what it looks like to watch a game with two engines (StockFish 13 and StockFish 16.1) as kibitzers: